openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

 3.11                 | works (incl. backlight, suspend)
-3.12                 | should work (builds against it, but not tested) 3.13                 | should work (builds against it, but not tested)
+3.12                 | should work (builds against it, but not tested) 3.13                 | should work (builds against it, but not tested) 3.14                 | should work (builds against it, but not tested) 3.15-rc8             | should work (builds against it, but not tested)

 VA-API version   | status
 ---------------- | ------